Daily life

 회식 (hoesik) decoded

-회식 is an after-work team dinner, usually involving alcohol.
-It is a genuine part of Korean work culture, not just a social nicety.
-At many companies it is understood as semi-mandatory, particularly for new hires.
+Company dinners (회식, hoesik) are after-work team events, usually involving alcohol.
+They are a genuine part of Korean work culture, not just a social nicety.
+At many companies they are understood as semi-mandatory, particularly for new hires.
 Declining too often, especially in your first months, can mark you as not a team player.

 How it runs